javiermorales36/cryptidy-analysis/README.md

 # PoC for cryptidy pickle deserialization RCE

-🚨 CVE PoC — Unsafe pickle deserialization vulnerability in cryptidy
+CVE PoC — Unsafe pickle deserialization vulnerability in cryptidy

-## 🧠 Summary
+## Summary

 This repository contains a proof of concept (PoC) for a remote code execution (RCE) vulnerability in the `cryptidy` Python library.
 The library uses `pickle.loads` without input validation in `cryptidy/symmetric_encryption.py`, which allows an attacker to craft a malicious payload that, when deserialized, executes arbitrary code.

-> ✅ CVE ID: (pending assignment by MITRE)
+>  CVE ID: CVE-2025-63675

 ---

-## ⚠️ Vulnerability Details
+## Vulnerability Details

 - **Library:** cryptidy (PyPI)
 - **Affected Versions:** 1.2.4 (or "All versions up to current" if not confirmed)